 - Inpatient Care (six weeks) *

-Antimicrobial Management; Clinical Toxicology; Consultant Pharmacy; Drug Programs Management; Drug Discovery and development; Governmental Affairs/Regulatory; Health Information Management; ome Infusion Pharmacotherapy; International Pharmacy; Long-term Care; Medication Safety; Nuclear Pharmacy; Pharmaceutical Industry; Pharmacoepidemiology; Pharmacy Administration; Pharmacy Association Management; Pharmacy Database Management; Pharmacy Education and Research.
+Elective options include: Compounding; Drug Programs Management; Governmental Affairs/Regulatory; Health Information Management; Home Infusion Pharmacotherapy; International Pharmacy; Long-term Care; Medication Safety; Military Pharmacy; Nuclear Pharmacy; Pharmaceutical Industry; Pharmacogenomics; Pharmacy Administration; Pharmacy Association Management; Pharmacy Education and Research, and many others.

 Notice of Background Check